- North Dakota maintains a list of eligible surplus lines insurers (see Other Comments section #1).

 Company Type: Surplus Lines Insurer

-- A North Dakota surplus lines producer must provide a report and an affidavit that he has performed a diligent search of the admitted market for placing the surplus lines insurance within 60 days after the effective date of a surplus lines policy.
+- A North Dakota surplus lines producer must provide a report and an affidavit that he has performed a diligent search of the admitted market for placing the surplus lines insurance no later than March first, June first, September first, and December first for the preceding quarter’s placements.